 We write to express our support for a 10-year reauthorization of the Warren Knowles-Gaylord Nelson Stewardship Program, as well as continued robust funding.
 This important program fuels key sectors of Wisconsin’s economy, particularly the outdoor recreation industry.
 We represent hunting, fishing, forestry, and conservation groups as well as local governments, recreation, and business interests.

 For 30 years, the Knowles-Nelson Stewardship Program has been protecting our lakes and streams, purchasing and developing parks and trails close to home, providing world-class recreational opportunities across the state, and supporting critical wildlife habitat.
 Let’s keep it that way.

-By any measure, the Stewardship Program has been a resounding success.
-Because of the KNSP, the Wisconsin DNR, local governments and nonprofit conservation organizations have received state funds to purchase public land or easements for conservation, while also providing support for the upkeep and maintenance of our waterways, parks, forests, and trail systems.
+Stewardship has been a resounding success.
+Because of Knowles-Nelson, local governments and nonprofit groups receive state matching grants to purchase land or easements for forestry, conservation, and recreation.
+And we have a vital source of funding for the development and maintenance of our waterways, parks, and trail systems.

 The Knowles-Nelson Stewardship Program is a tremendously successful environmental conservation program that protects our lakes and streams, conserves working forests, secures critical wildlife habitats, and provides countless opportunities for outdoor recreation both close to home and across Wisconsin.